How to Become a Locksmith | Locksmith Training and Certification

 If you are looking for even more information on starting your locksmith business, then definitely check out your local chapter of the Small Business Administration.

-Assuming you read through the licensing laws required in your state, and you confirmed the viability of starting your own locksmith business, we’re going to move on to the next lesson:
+Assuming you read through the licensing laws required in your state, and confirmed the viability of starting your own locksmith business, we’re going to move on to the next lesson:

 Choosing your best location.